What are the advantages of taking classes online?

 Are online classes self-paced or scheduled?

-Online classes at Des Moines University have a specific start and stop date along with due dates for assignments.
-The programs are not self-paced or independent study.
+The online classes in the PPDPT program have a specific start and stop date along with due dates for assignments.
+The PPDPT program courses are not self paced.

 Can I start online classes at anytime?